rayzurr/notebook/log.md

 The Daily Highlight:
     - [x]
 Motivation : /10 Energy : /10 Sleep : /10

 ## August

+### Tue 20
+The Daily Highlight:
+    - [] Finish off FFC Learning functional programming by building a spreadsheet or

+Motivation : 6/10
+Energy : 7/10
+Sleep : 9/10

+### Mon 19
+The Daily Highlight:
+    - [] Finish off FFC Learning functional programming by building a spreadsheet or

+Motivation : 8/10
+Energy : 8/10
+Sleep : 8/10

 ### Sun 18
 The Daily Highlight: